apache/tvm-rfcs/rfcs/0104-scalable-vectors-in-tir.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives
 ## Alternative to predication - cleanup loop
-When using the cleanup loop, the example above would instead lower to:
+When using the cleanup loop, the TIR example above would instead lower to:
 ```
 @T.prim_func
 def main(A: T.Buffer((60,), "float32"), B: T.Buffer((60,), "float32")):